roman-milk/roman-milk.github.io/my-russian-valentine.md

  "I'll fuck you later," I groaned.
 "I want you all night.
 This woman is just a fuck, but you're special.
 I like you very, very much.
 When I do this to you we'll make love.
 It won't all be crazy fucking."

  "You not speak now," the girl replied, two fingers inside her body.
 "Later you speak with me.
 When we alone."
-Report_Story #4